Soay123/SilverSatPersonalDevWork/README.md

 ```

 - Diagram Notes

   1. Cs1 = Cs2 = tiny pF are for stray capacitance
   2. C1, C2 for capacitive voltage divider for AC
   3. Rd1, Rd2 for damping (minimizes oscillation, such as voltage spikes, by reducing amplitude and frequency)

   - This probably means that the following constraints need to be calcultated:
     1. Resistors only voltage divider
     2. Capacitors + dampening resistors where impedance of (C1 + Rd1) = R1; and (C2 + Rd2) = R2
-    3. And if the time constant needs to be maintained then C1 \* Rd1 = C2 \* Rd2
+    3. And if the time constant (τ = RC) needs to be maintained then C1 \* Rd1 = C2 \* Rd2

   4. R1, R2 voltage divider resistors for DC voltage
-- Electrical Notes
-  1. When a capacitor and resistor are placed in parallel, they share the same voltage, and the current through each component is calculated based on their individual impedance.
-  2. Since the damping resistor and the shunt resistor are in parallel, their combined resistance is calculated using the formula: 1/(1/R_damping + 1/R_shunt)
-  3. Once you have the combined resistance, you can use the time constant formula (τ = RC) to find the capacitor value needed to achieve the desired time constant.
-- Example problem:
-  1. You want to design a circuit with a time constant of 10 milliseconds.
-The damping resistor has a resistance of 10 ohms, and the shunt resistor has a resistance of 100 ohms.
-What capacitor value is needed?
-- Solution:

-  1. Calculate the combined resistance: 1 / (1/10 + 1/100) = 9 ohms
-  2. Calculate the capacitor value: C = τ / R = 0.01 seconds / 9 ohms = 0.0011 Farads (or 1.1 millifarads)

   [Balancing Super Capacitors](https://www.we-online.com/catalog/media/o671684v410%20ANP090a_EN.pdf)